python/cpython/Doc/library/unittest.mock.rst

 same call signature as the original so they raise a :exc:`TypeError` if they are called incorrectly.

-Before I explain how auto-speccing works, here's why it is needed.
+Before explaining how auto-speccing works, it is important to understand why it is needed.

 :class:`Mock` is a very powerful and flexible object, but it suffers from two flaws when used to mock out objects from a system under test.
 One of these flaws is